eternaldensity/Sandcastle-Builder/README.md

 - Furnace/Blower fix - waveney
 - More Time Lord info - waveney
 - Rob Refresh fix = waveney
+- Archimedes only spends bonemeal if he finds a mould to start

 ## 3.2994
 - Badges can be faves!